-In order to fulfill the completion requirements for the master's degree program, students must attain at least 2 credits from Career Development Courses, and should also satisfy all of the Graduate Attributes (GA) specified in Table MA-1 of the "Career Development Courses" (Liberal Arts and Basic Science Courses) in the Guide to Graduate Education and International Graduate Program.
+In order to fulfill the completion requirements for the master's degree program, students must obtain at least 2 credits from Career Development Courses and should also satisfy all of the Graduate Attributes (GA) specified in Table MA-1 of the "Career Development Courses" (Liberal Arts and Basic Science Courses) in the Guide to Graduate Education and International Graduate Program.
 Students will be evaluated with respect to their GA achievements at the time of their degree completion.
-For courses with more than one GA, the number of GA for the course is considered acquired on completion of the course, regardless of the credits received for the course itself.
+For courses with more than one GA, the number of GAs for the course are considered acquired upon completion of the course, regardless of the credits received for the course itself.

-Major Courses that enable students to acquire GA and that are recognized as equivalent to Career Development Courses are listed in Table M3 below.
-Please note that the credits attained from these courses cannot be counted more than once, e.g., they cannot also be used as credit for the Major Courses or Career Development Courses required for the completion of the master's degree program.
+The Major Courses that enable students to acquire GA and that are recognized as equivalent to Career Development Courses are listed in Table M3 below.